 Stablecoins are linked to fiat currencies, but many fiat currencies have not been able to achieve true stability – for example, the price volatility between USD and CNY.
 Therefore fiat-dependent Stablecoins can’t achieve that perfect stability either.
 But since the level of this fiat volatility is much less compared to that of cryptocurrencies, its additional crypto benefit makes it mainstream payment choice.

-The lack of so much price fluctuation of stablecoin ensures it retains its purchasing value, therefore it should experience a minimum inflation.
-This will definitely push more users to use stablecoin for spending or transacting rather than storing or hoarding them for long-term investments only like many do with other cryptocurrencies.
+The lack of so much price fluctuation of stablecoins ensures it retains its purchasing value, therefore it should experience a minimum inflation.
+This will definitely push more users to use stablecoins for spending or transacting rather than storing or hoarding them for long-term investments only like many do with other cryptocurrencies.

-Once stablecoin gets widely accepted as the main form of currency, It will reduce the need for converting cryptos into fiat, and vice-versa.
+Once stablecoins get widely accepted as the main form of currency, it will reduce the need for converting cryptos into fiat, and vice-versa.
 Therefore neither you nor companies operating in blockchain network would need to convert their cryptocurrencies to their fiat peers to pay for business and other services, thus keeping most of the world money in the crypto realm.

-Ultimately stablecoin can eventually replace most if not all form of transaction, storing and investing where fiat currencies are used – be it paying salaries to insurance to doing big businesses.
+Ultimately stablecoins can eventually replace most if not all form of transaction, storing and investing where fiat currencies are used – be it paying salaries to insurance to doing big businesses.

 Challenges for Stablecoins

-Though the potential of stablecoin is very promising, how effective it is in real-world economics is questionable.
+Though the potential of stablecoins are very promising, how effective it is in real-world economics is questionable.
 Except for Tether, there is no other stablecoin which has been tested in real-world economic scenarios, therefore, raising a question mark regarding their practical implementation.

 According to Barry Eichengreen, an economist at UC Berkeley, there are some design problems associated with stablecoins.
 Recently, in a Guardian post, he has pointed out two major issues regarding this.